sveronneau/cloudbuild-packer-container/README.md

-# Quick GCP Cloud Build CI pipeline to makes a Packer Docker artifact in GCR.IO which then builds a GCE Golden Image Disk via Packer with HasiCorp Vault binary installed.
+# Quick GCP Cloud Build CI pipeline to makes a Packer Docker artifact in GCR.IO which then builds a GCE Golden Image Disk via Packer with HashiCorp Vault binary installed.

 From CLOUD SHELL or your local SDK or a Build Trigger (Check PNG file) in Cloud Build.